Introduction & Binding Agreement

 When accessing our digital platforms — including ukp.co.ke, join.ukp.co.ke, and news.ukp.co.ke — you agree to the following acceptable use terms:

-• Lawful Use Only: You may only use our portals for their intended purposes: party membership, information access, and official communications.
-Any use for illegal, fraudulent, or harmful purposes is prohibited.
+- Lawful Use Only: You may only use our portals for their intended purposes: party membership, information access, and official communications.

-• Content Rights: All original content on UKP platforms — including text, logos, party documents, and the membership card design — is protected by copyright under the Copyright Act, 2001 (Cap 130) and may not be reproduced without written permission from UKP Secretariat.
+- Content Rights: All original content on UKP platforms is protected by copyright under the Copyright Act, 2001 (Cap 130) and may not be reproduced without written permission from UKP Secretariat.

-• Service Availability: UKP does not guarantee 100% platform uptime.
-We reserve the right to perform maintenance, upgrades, and security patching at our discretion, with reasonable advance notice where possible.
+- Service Availability: UKP does not guarantee 100% platform uptime and reserves the right to perform maintenance at its discretion.

 Cybercrime Penalties Under Kenyan Law

-The Computer Misuse and Cybercrimes Act, 2018, Section 4 makes unauthorised access to a computer system punishable by 3 years' imprisonment and/or a fine of Kshs 5,000,000.
-Under Section 16 (Identity Theft), stealing or misusing another person's online identity — including impersonating a UKP member using stolen credentials — carries up to 10 years' imprisonment.
-These penalties reflect the Kenyan legislature's recognition that cybercrime is as serious as physical crime.
+The Computer Misuse and Cybercrimes Act, 2018, Section 4 makes unauthorised access punishable by 3 years' imprisonment and/or a fine of Kshs 5,000,000.
+Under Section 16 (Identity Theft), impersonating a UKP member using stolen credentials carries up to 10 years' imprisonment.

 Internal Party Elections & Nominations